shuding/100-days-ui/README.md

 >
 > —Jake Rocheleau

-I think this <100-days-ui/> project will be kind of experimental practice.
-I'd like to try (discover) some layout/animation design concepts within this project (especially the [react-motion](https://github.com/chenglou/react-motion), I love it!).
+The <100-days-ui/> project will be the kind of experimental project for practicing.
+I'd like to try out some layout/animation design concepts with React in this project (+ [react-motion](https://github.com/chenglou/react-motion), I love it!).

 I've been thinking about dynamic layouts for some time.
 But neither _layout system_ nor _layout transition_ is well defined, we have grids, flexboxes and components, some are blocked and some are inlined.
 We have fullpage background images and float figures.
 Sometimes we need to make all those stuff responsive, and sometimes parallax scrolling.

-It's not about the CSS specs.
-It's about how to make things together.
-Practice is very necessary, it's not only about personal growth.
+It's not about implementing all these styles.
+It's about making things together.
+And practicing is the key.

 ## About